 My name is Ryan Richter and I am a transportation planner with Metra, the commuter rail agency in Chicago.
 My work primarily lies within the long-range planning realm of transportation planning with specific work done on corridor studies, transit-oriented development planning, and spatial analysis.
 The opinions on this blog are strictly my own.

-I come to the planning profession by way of an undergraduate degree in geography with specialization in geographic information systems (GIS) from the University of Iowa and a graduate degree in urban planning and policy with an emphasis in transportation planning from the University of Illinois at Chicago.
-More information about my professional experience and qualifications can be found here and here.
+I come to the planning profession by way of an undergraduate degree in geography with specialization in geographic information systems (GIS) from the University of Iowa and a graduate degree in urban planning and policy with specialization in transportation planning from the University of Illinois at Chicago.
+More information about my professional experience and qualifications can be found here.

-I will strive to keep my personal hobbies, brewing beer and maintaining a planted aquarium, out of this blog unless I find a transportation and land use nexus between them.
+I will strive to keep my personal hobbies, brewing beer and learning to play the ukulele, out of this blog unless I find a transportation and land use nexus between them.

 For any professional inquiries, please contact me below.